 Leica M Typ 262 vs Sony A5000

 The Leica M (Typ 262) and the Sony Alpha A5000 are two digital cameras that were revealed to the public, respectively, in November 2015 and January 2014.
-The M Typ 262 is a fixed lens compact, while the A5000 is a rangefinder-style mirrorless.
+The M Typ 262 is a rangefinder-focusing mirrorless, while the A5000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 262) and an APS-C (A5000) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Sony provides 19.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.